May 14, 2022 0 Comment

 Digital Tools

-One of the biggest fall-outs of the current crisis is that allowing employees to work remotely.
 Even after the crisis, a significant part of the workforce might be working remotely given the benefits.

-The entire employee life cycle needs to be remapped to take into account the remote working of employees.
-This can be challenging as some employees might be working from office; while others will continue to work from home.
+This can be challenging as some employees might be working from the office; while others will continue to work from home.

 2. Maintaining and nurturing an organizational culture

-As organizations allow remote working, they will also need to accept the idea of having a dispersed workforce.
-This, in turn, will create a challenge of having a common organization culture, which is critical for long-term business success.
+This, in turn, will create a challenge of having a common organizational culture, which is critical for long-term business success.

 The challenge of developing and sustaining the organizational culture will be greater as even employees working together might seldom meet.